SkaikruNashoba/VerificationScript/README.md

 # VerificationScript

-This script is used to verify the naming conventions in your project.
-It can check for both Pascal and Camel case naming conventions.
+This repository is used to create scripts verifying projects according to user requirements

 ## How to use the script: